-Here are 7 reasons why you should develop a 1 page pitch before you start planning:
+Here are 7 reasons why you should develop a 1-page Lean Plan before you start planning:

-1. Building a pitch is way faster than writing a business plan
+1. Building a Lean Plan is way faster than writing a business plan

-Instead of slogging away for hours or even days on a formal business plan document, a pitch lets you get your ideas down quickly into a simple, one page format.
-Think of your pitch as just one step up from the proverbial napkin sketch of your business idea.
+Instead of slogging away for hours or even days on a formal business plan document, a Lean Plan lets you get your ideas down quickly into a simple, one-page format.
+Think of it as just one step up from the proverbial napkin sketch of your business idea.

-2. A pitch is easier to to get feedback on
+2. A Lean Business Plan is easier to get feedback on

-If you want to get feedback from business partners, colleagues, potential customers, or your spouse, the quickest way to share your business concept with them is with a one page pitch.
-If you don’t like the idea of a one page pitch, you could accomplish the same goals with a presentation.
+If you want to get feedback from business partners, colleagues, potential customers, or your spouse, the quickest way to share your business concept with them is with a Lean Plan.
+If you don’t like the idea of a written document, you could accomplish the same goals with an elevator pitch presentation.
 Either way, when you’re asking for feedback, you want something short and concise that communicates your ideas quickly.

-A short pitch is more likely to be read and reviewed and you’re more likely to get feedback from this process than if you dropped off an in-depth thesis that will take significant time to read and digest.
+A short Lean Plan is more likely to be read and reviewed, and you’re more likely to get feedback from this process than if you dropped off an in-depth thesis of a business plan that will take significant time to read and digest.

 As you get feedback, you’ll need to iterate and revise your business concept.
 Entrepreneurs never get things right the first time and you’ll be constantly learning as you talk to potential customers and business partners.
-Instead of updating a large document every time you discover something new, updating a one-page pitch only takes a few minutes.
+Instead of updating a large document every time you discover something new, updating a Lean Plan only takes a few minutes.

-A good pitch lets you see your entire business concept on a single page which forces you to be succinct.
+A good Lean Plan lets you deliver your entire business concept on a single page which forces you to be succinct.
 Learning to communicate your ideas clearly and directly is critical so that you, and others, can really understand the essence of your business.

-5. A pitch is a list of your assumptions that need validating
+5. A Lean Plan is a list of your assumptions that need validating

 When you first start, your business concept is really just a set of assumptions that you need to validate.
 Do your potential customers have the problem you assume they have?
 Do they like your solution and are they willing to pay for it?
 What marketing and sales tactics will work?

-As you validate these assumptions, you leave them in as part of your pitch.
+As you validate these assumptions, you leave them in your Lean Plan.
 Other assumptions that end up being wrong will fall off the page quickly.

-6. Your pitch will serve as the outline or backbone of your detailed plan
+6. Your Lean Plan will serve as the outline or backbone of your detailed plan

 And by “detailed” I don’t mean “long.”
-If you do need to create a detailed business plan document for investors or business partners, you can use your one page pitch as your core outline.
-The plan document will just expand and provide more detail on each section of the pitch—detail that you aren’t able to fit on a single page but that is important to share with readers of your plan.
+If you do need to create a detailed business plan document for investors or business partners, you can use your one-page Lean Plan as your core outline.
+The plan document will just expand and provide more detail on each section—detail that you aren’t able to fit on a single page but that is important to share with readers.

 7. No one really reads long business plans